shwetaramdas/rataccessibleregions/README.md

 # rataccessibleregions
-Accessible regions of the rat genome for each of eight inbred strains
+Regions of the rat genome that we think have low-confidence because of high heterozygosity.
+The coordinates correspond to the RN6 reference genome.